CMRemix/CHANGELOGS/Weekly_Changelog.md

     Merge remote-tracking branch 'CM/cm-12.1' into cm-12.1

-project system/extras/
-commit 440188e143e77c6521a5f10d48d632d83c300c9a
-Author: David Ferguson <ferguson.david@gmail.com>
-Date:   Thu Jun 7 21:00:41 2012 -0400

-    ext4_utils: add BoardConfig define to suppress EMMC-corrupting wipe command

-    If BOARD_SUPPRESS_EMMC_WIPE is true, the EMMC wipe command will not be issued.
-This works around a bug in some firmware revisions of Samsung EMMC's that permanently damages the device when the wipe command is issued.

-    For affected devices with kernel source, MMC_CAP_ERASE should be removed from the kernel instead.

-    This is only part of the solution but it does handle the "flashing CM9 for the first time on an unsafe kernel" situation.

-    Change-Id: Ie4e31f9268a65218e5d344ae3068b021790fc33c

-commit 31fe061daac530269120c70540f17109a898f934
-Author: Arne Coucheron <arco68@gmail.com>
-Date:   Sun Apr 26 01:19:37 2015 +0200

-    ext4_utils: Fix build

-     * include $(BUILD_EXECUTABLE) was listed twice.

-    Change-Id: Id1c7f5d588d70126035409dff87f6caf599eba64

-commit 972c9f1a7fd2602786bca7ca73ad04414edf5ee8
-Author: Andrew Dodd <atd7@cornell.edu>
-Date:   Fri Jul 27 08:40:53 2012 -0400

-    ext4_utils: Fix bad merge of EMMC wipe suppression

-    The order of the modules in the Makefile changed.

-    The Makefile items for eMMC wipe suppression should be in the sections for target static and dynamic libext4_utils.
-These were the first two modules in the file previously, but no longer are.

-    Move the eMMC wipe configuration handling to the proper modules.

-    Change-Id: I86861a89824af04a3b08e75049580df28bd239f7

 project vendor/cm/
-commit 17e5661017b955131f828ad37dbb65414e71ed6b
-Author: dhacker29 <dhackerdvm@gmail.com>
-Date:   Sat Apr 25 02:03:49 2015 -0400

-    overlay: Remove the default battery style and set it in frameworks

-    This will allow us to remove the overlay in vendor/cm so devices with no battery, aka fugu, can override this to none.

-    Change-Id: I80c0cc06d3aed344c7c705d420af297c96baf706

 commit 70d7e18828953d43381e7e7a0dc70d74ae10ba35
 Author: Ricardo Cerqueira <ricardo@cyngn.com>
 Date:   Mon Apr 27 15:06:49 2015 +0100